wallstead/gutenberg/docs/architecture/fse-templates.md

  - When rendering a template (sometimes referred to as "resolving a template"): this is the algorithm that WordPress follows to traverse the template hierarchy and find the right template to render for the current page being loaded.
  - When exporting a block-based theme, we need to export all its templates back as files.
 The synchronizaion is required in order to simplify the operation and only export the CPT templates.

+Synchronization is triggered in the following situations:

+ - When a theme is activated for the first time, including parent theme
+ - When the current theme or the parent theme is updated

+Synchronization can be forced to trigger on every page load by defining the `BLOCK_THEME_DEV_MODE` constant with a truthy value.
+This is helpful for theme developers who are working on the template files and want to see the changes on every load.

 ## Switching themes

 Since block-based themes make use of templates that can refer to each other and that can be saved to a custom post type, it becomes possible to mix templates and template parts from different themes.
 For example: